roman-milk/roman-milk.github.io/lois-myra-and-me.md

  At the airport I suffered through the usual TSA bullshit, got to the Delta counter, checked in and then sat down in the boarding area to wait for my flight to be called.
 As I sat there I thought over what the attorney had told me.
 I lied and told Ellsworth that the reason I needed the order was that I'd overheard Ralph tell Lois that if I gave her any grief over finding out they were fucking that "He would make me see reason."

  "I'll beat the little wimp until he sees reason" is what I told Ellsworth.
-And then I said I'd heard Lois say: Report_Story #2
+And then I said I'd heard Lois say: